haiku/website/content/news/2020-10-04-wallpaper-contest.md

 ## Submission

 Send your work to `humdingerb (at) gmail` and `bitigchi (at) me`.
 A `.png` version will be appended to this post for showcasing.
-For your submission, please zip up your workfiles, a PNG preview, and a license file.
-If the resulting ZIP archive is larger than 5 MiB, please upload it somewhere and just mail the link to it.
+For your submission, please create an archive with your workfiles, a PNG preview, and a license file.
+If the resulting (zip, tar.gz, etc.) archive is larger than 5 MiB, please upload it somewhere and just mail the link to it.

 ## Submission deadline